Weights Adaptation Optimization of Heterogeneous Epidemic Spreading Networks: A Constrained Cooperative Coevolution Strategy: Introduction

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item A dynamic constrained optimization problem of weights adaptation for heterogeneous epidemic spreading networks is formulated. \item Evolutionary computation techniques with strong search ability as well as quite small amount of demands are applied to solve this kind of problem. \item A novel constrained cooperative coevolution ($C^3$) strategy is tailored for this real-world large-scale optimization problem. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize} { \item A dynamic constrained optimization problem of weights adaptation for heterogeneous epidemic spreading networks is formulated. \item Evolutionary computation techniques with strong searching ability as well as quite a small amount of demands are applied to solve this kind of problem. \item A novel constrained cooperative coevolution ($C^3$) strategy is tailored for this real-world large-scale optimization problem. \item It is easy to implement and the optimization process can be done once the basic network and epidemic parameters are given.
+For the feedback control strategy~\cite{shang2015global}, information about the number of susceptible or infected individuals is needed for the control law updating while the proposed method does not require such information. } \end{itemize}

+{The proposed strategy has strong potentials to be applied to real-world scenarios for disease control.
+Actually the most widely and successfully used strategy in real-world, quarantine, is a special form of weights adaptation.
+In addition, the proposed strategy has no restrictions on the spreading network.}

 The rest of this paper is organized as follows.
 The model description and problem formulation are given in Section \ref{section:Model}.
 Differential evolution is briefly introduced in Section \ref{section:DE and FR}.
 In Section \ref{section:methodology}, the methodology is given in detail.
 Some numerical experiments are presented in Section \ref{section:Numerical Experiments}.
 Finally, this paper is concluded in Section \ref{section:conclusion}.